CoolProfsJeroenB/TeamLowCode-Katas2024/README.md

 ### The business problem

-StayHealthy, Inc. is a large and highly successful <span style="color:red">medical software company</span> located in San Francisco, California, US.
-They currently have <span style="color:red">2 popular cloud-based SAAS products</span>:
+StayHealthy, Inc. is a large and highly successful ${\color{red}medical software company}$ located in San Francisco, California, US.
+They currently have ${\color{red}2 popular cloud-based SAAS products}$:

-- MonitorThem is a comprehensive <span style="color:red">data analytics platform that is used for hospital trend and performance analytics</span>—alert response times, patient health problem analytics, patient recovery analysis, and so on.
+- MonitorThem is a comprehensive $${\color{red}data analytics platform that is used for hospital trend and performance analytics}$$—alert response times, patient health problem analytics, patient recovery analysis, and so on.

-- MyMedicalData is a comprehensive cloud-based <span style="color:red">patient medical records system</span> used by doctors, nurses, and other health professionals to <span style="color:red">record and track a patient's health records</span> with guaranteed partitioning between patient records.
+- MyMedicalData is a comprehensive cloud-based $${\color{red}patient medical records system}$$ used by doctors, nurses, and other health professionals to $${\color{red}record and track a patient's health records}$$ with guaranteed partitioning between patient records.

-StayHealthy, Inc. is now expanding into the medical monitoring market and needs a <span style="color:red">new medical patient monitoring system for hospitals</span> that monitors a patient's vital signs using <u><i>proprietary</i></u> medical monitoring devices built by StayHealthy, Inc.
+StayHealthy, Inc. is now expanding into the medical monitoring market and needs a $${\color{red}new medical patient monitoring system for hospitals}$$ that monitors a patient's vital signs using <u><i>proprietary</i></u> medical monitoring devices built by StayHealthy, Inc.

 #### - MonitorMe will be the new medical patient monitoring system for hospitals